DataDog/kics/documentation/rules/terraform/azure/security_center_pricing_tier_is_not_standard.md

 }
 ```

-the configuration provides only limited security features and monitoring capabilities, leaving the environment more vulnerable to threats.
-Upgrading to the `"Standard"` tier, as recommended:
+To enhance security coverage, upgrade to the `"Standard"` tier, as shown below.
+This enables advanced features such as threat detection and automated response, significantly reducing the risk of undetected attacks and data breaches:

 ```
 resource "azurerm_security_center_subscription_pricing" "example" {